kovasap/tactics/DESIGN.md

 Every story scenario should have enemy characters one chunk above the last scenario.
 This makes it a implicit objective for the player to make sure each of their characters is leveled one Chunk in each scenario to keep up.

+### Classes

+Unlike how it is in the code right now, classes should each have a hardcoded set of stats (as opposed to affinities defining stats).
+This should:

+1. Make it clearer that "if a character is this class, they behave like this"
+1. Add a gameplay element of, before each schenario, making sure you have a good party composition by changing character classes.

+To give characters more uniqueness, they could each have a "favored" set of affinities that give them _minor_ bonuses to certain stats regardless of class.

 ## Overworld

 Similar to Wargroove, you advance to the next chapter by travelling on an